jkulawik/blog/_drafts/discord-alternative.md

 Bet you didn't expect this one, huh?
 Steam's group chat feature offers a server-like experience now.
-It's remarkably similar to Discord in the way it works, but much simpler.
+It's remarkably similar to Discord in the way it works, but muuuch simpler.

 * Voice chat: yes
 * Screen sharing: no